marcelosampaio/FreshNews2/README.md

 # FreshNews2

-This is an open source project and you are welcome to colaborate!
+This is an open source project and you are welcome to collaborate!

   • MVVM